evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 import org.junit.runner.RunWith;
 ```

-I use a shortcut for importing missing packages in Android Studio.
+Another way of adding missing packages is by using a shortcut.

 * Put your cursor to the `RunWith` text in your code.
 * Press **Alt + Enter** on Windows or **Option + Enter** on Mac.